planctus/europa/README.md

 ### Initalize platform for your project:

-This has been already done.
-It only needs to be done again only on platform update.

-* Run <code>bin/phing init-platform</code>
+* Run <code>git submodule init</code>

 #### This will:

-*   Check out the branch of MULTISITE set in the properties file from SVN into the platform folder.
-*   Delete unnecessary folders from the platform folder.
+*   Initialize the submodule <code>platform</code> that contains the MULTISITE platform.
+By default the submodule is using the develop branch of the platform-dev repository.
+*   Initialize the submodule <code>acquia-cloud</code> that contains the test environments repository in the Acquia Cloud.
+By default the submodule is using the master branch of the Acquia Cloud repository.
+All pushes to the master branch of this repository will deploy the code on the development environment of our Acquia Cloud test server.

+##### In case the platform needs to be updated:
+*   In the platform folder: <code>git pull</code> (or whatever the update means, checkout another branch for example).
+*   In the root folder: <code>git add platform</code> to add the change to the projects repository.

+More on git submodules here: http://git-scm.com/book/en/v2/Git-Tools-Submodules

+##### In cases when the platform needs to be altered (quick bug fixes etc)

-The platform folder is version controlled so changes to the platform files can be applied and versioned.
-These changes should be stored in the form of patch files in the patches folder of the project.
+Changes should be stored in the form of patch files in the patches folder of the project.
 To apply patches after your platform is initalized run:  <code>bin/phing patch-platform</code>

 ## To build your local dev site: